 ABOUT THE TOURNAMENT

-Be on the Road to the Final Four® with your family and friends at the 2018 NCAA Division I Men’s Basketball Championship First/Second Rounds, March 16 & 18, 2018, at Spectrum Center, hosted by UNC Charlotte.
+Be there to Share The Experience™ with your family and friends at the 2018 NCAA Division I Men’s Basketball Championship First/Second Rounds, March 16 & 18, 2018, at Spectrum Center, hosted by UNC Charlotte.

 The following ticket purchase options are available for the 2018 NCAA Division I Men’s Basketball Championship First/Second Rounds in Charlotte:

-Beginning February 2018, tickets can be bought and sold directly with other fans through the official NCAA Ticket Exchange.
+Tickets can now be bought and sold directly with other fans through the official NCAA Ticket Exchange.
 The NCAA Ticket Exchange allows fans to sell and buy official tickets online in an NCAA approved, safe and 100% guaranteed environment.
 Learn more about the NCAA Ticket Exchange.

 Nearly 30,000 parking spaces—covered decks and flat surface lots—are within a 15-minute walk of Spectrum Center.
 On Sixth Street, you’ll find entrances to four decks, and adjacent to the arena, off Caldwell and Fifth streets, are two surface lots.
 For details about additional parking, use this interactive map.
 Or plan to leave your car at one of the LYNX Blue Line’s park and ride stations before riding the light rail to the arena.

 Have questions?
 We’ll have a team on hand to help.
 Look for NCAA volunteers throughout Center City—at hotels, along city streets and in the Spectrum Center itself.
 They’ll be well versed in tournament lore as well as information about Charlotte dining and attractions.
 Don’t be shy!